RamTheGreatDeveloper/javaScript30/01 - JavaScript Drum Kit/README.md

 # Exercise 1: JavaScript Drum Kit

-Nitish Dayal, Software & Applications Developer - [Contact](http://nitishdayal.me)
+Ram kumar, Front-end and asp.net c# developer
-Last Commit Date: May 12, 2017
+Last Commit Date: Mar 31, 2022

 An HTML page displays a collection of `div` elements, each containing a letter that corresponds with a key on the keyboard, and the name of the soundclip to be